nolan2327/CS35L-Bruin-Active-/README.md

 ## Code Structure
 For the frontend, we used React CreateApp.
 For the backend, we used nodejs.
 For the scripting and web scrapers, we used Python.

+## Troubleshooting
+If it says "Error: Cannot find module 'express'" or "Error: Cannot find module '_____'", run the following commands to fix the missing dependencies:

+    cd client/BA_Frontend
+    npm install
+    cd ../..
+    cd server
+    npm install
+    cd ..

+Then return to Run the App

 ## To Note
 The scrapers actively go to the web from your computer, so it may take a few seconds to load.
 Be patient!
 The same happens with the calendar.